- J.J. Abrams

 - Release Date

-Just prior to its release, M:I-III was victimized after the South Park episode “Trapped in the Closet” suggested Cruise was a homosexual.
-In response, Cruise allegedly blackmailed the conglomerate Viacom by refusing to participate in promotional rounds unless they take the episode off the air.
+Just prior to its release, M:I-III was victimized after the South Park episode “Trapped in the Closet” suggested Cruise was gay.
+In response, Cruise allegedly blackmailed the conglomerate Viacom by refusing to participate in promotional rounds unless they took the episode off the air.
 Cruise and his people denied any such involvement, but nevertheless, bloggers and South Park fans responded by boycotting Cruise’s film.
-This came just two years after Cruise sullied his reputation, and the box-office performance of Steven Spielberg’s War of the Worlds, by leaping on Oprah’s couch over his newfound love for now-wife Katie Holmes.
+This came just two years after Cruise sullied his reputation, and the box-office performance of Steven Spielberg’s War of the Worlds (2005), by leaping on Oprah Winfrey’s couch over his newfound love for Katie Holmes.
 The August following M:I-III’s May release, Viacom chairman Sumner Redstone announced the company would drop Cruise after a consistently profitable 14-year relationship, citing Cruise’s public behavior as the cause.
 But here’s another example of why film criticism rarely considers what happens off-screen.
 Despite Cruise’s antics and questionable judgment, he remains a consistently exciting onscreen presence.
 Returning to this film so many years after such behind-the-scenes hullaballoo has calmed makes one appreciate Abrams’ work without the added baggage in the press.